Gayathri-Jayan/Bugged/README.md

 ### Team Members
-- Team Lead: Gayathri Jayan - SCMS
+- Team Lead: Gayathri Jayan - SCMS SCHOOL OF ENGINEERING AND TECHNOLOGY
-- Member 2: Athul T.A - SCMS
+- Member 2: Athul T.A - SCMS SCHOOL OF ENGINEERING AND TECHNOLOGY
-- Member 3: Ayisha Saniya - SCMS
+- Member 3: Ayisha Saniya - SCMS SCHOOL OF ENGINEERING AND TECHNOLOGY

 ### Project Description
 The project is designed to create a website that only unlocks access when the user smiles.
 Using computer vision, the site detects a happy expression through the webcam, adding an engaging, interactive layer to website access.